LiveGuide-app/roamcast_public/docs/manual-testing/auth-flow-testing.md

 ### Navigation
 - [x] Tap "Log in to your account" -> Should navigate to login screen
-- [ ] Verify back navigation works from login screen - works on Android but not on IOS
+- [x] Verify back navigation works from login screen

 ## 2. Login Form Validation

 ### Empty Fields Validation
-- [ ] Tap "Sign In" with empty email and password
+- [x] Tap "Sign In" with empty email and password
   - Expected: Both fields should show error messages
-- [ ] Tap "Sign In" with only email filled
+- [x] Tap "Sign In" with only email filled
   - Expected: Password field should show error message
-- [ ] Tap "Sign In" with only password filled
+- [x] Tap "Sign In" with only password filled
   - Expected: Email field should show error message

 ### Email Validation
-- [ ] Enter invalid email formats:
+- [x] Enter invalid email formats:
   - `test` -> Should show format error
   - `test@` -> Should show format error
   - `test@test` -> Should show format error